isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 -  ``lease6-wipe`` - removes all leases from a specific IPv6 subnet or
    from all subnets.

--  ``lease4-resend-ddns`` - resend a request to update DNS entries for an existing lease.
+-  ``lease4-resend-ddns`` - resends a request to update DNS entries for an existing lease.

--  ``lease6-resend-ddns`` - resend a request to update DNS entries for an existing lease.
+-  ``lease6-resend-ddns`` - resends a request to update DNS entries for an existing lease.

-The lease commands library is part of the open source code and is available to every Kea user.

 All commands use JSON syntax and can be issued either using the control channel (see :ref:`ctrl-channel`) or Control Agent (see :ref:`kea-ctrl-agent`).

 The library can be loaded in the same way as other hook libraries, and it does not take any parameters.
-It supports both DHCPv4 and DHCPv6 servers.
+It supports both the DHCPv4 and DHCPv6 servers.

 ::